EchoMAV/EchoTherm-Daemon/README.md

 ```
 This will start a background process.
 It will write status to the system log which can be viewed at /var/log/syslog, *or* on to the journal systemd-based operating systems.

-For journal-based OS (most common), then to view `echothermd` journal logs using:
+For journal-based OS (most common), to view `echothermd` journal logs use:
 ```
 journalctl -t echothermd    #to view the full log journalctl -ft echothermd   #to tail the log
 ```
-To view syslog (non journal-based OS):
+To view syslog on non-journal-based OSes:
 ```
 sudo cat /var/log/syslog      #to view the full log sudo tail -f /var/log/syslog  #to tail the syslog